-We wanted to take our firm to the stage 3 level of being an investable business.
-As a result, we have layered our non-industry peer group experiences with an industry only peer or mastermind group.
+We wanted to take our firm to the stage-three level of being an investable business.
+As a result, we have layered our non-industry peer group experiences with an industry-only peer group.
 The power of peer groups is further amplified with an industry niche format.
 It’s like a peer group on steroids.

 “We had the best month we have ever had last month and I attribute peer groups as a large contributing factor,” says Lora H. of North Carolina.

 I received actionable feedback from my fellow members as well as from Tom and Nate to help me achieve the goals I have set for my practice, and appreciate the fact that they will hold me accountable to meeting those goals as we go forward.
 If you are an established estate planning attorney and want to achieve better results for your practice, I strongly recommend you consider the Peer Group solution!”

-Each group established and measured important metrics to bench mark against future performance.
+Each group established and measured important metrics to benchmark against future performance.
 Each member identified key predictive indicators of enhanced performance.

-Many attorneys rapidly shift from one issue to the next without ever developing or otherwise acquiring key systems – the peer group accountability and focus keeps this issue in check.
+Many attorneys rapidly shift from one issue to the next without ever developing or otherwise acquiring key systems; the peer group accountability and focus keeps this issue in check.

-“My Group challenged me to meet new centers of influence.
+“My group challenged me to meet new centers of influence.
 I scheduled a learning session with [those] that I have never presented to.
-We had over 20 people attend these 2 sessions and one resulted in a referral of a matter that will [result in fees of] over $50,000.
+We had over 20 people attend these two sessions and one resulted in a referral of a matter that will [result in fees of] over $50,000.
 I attribute this matter to my participation in peer groups.

-The power of peer groups accelerate your progress toward establishing a sound legacy plan.
-If you are a Stage One law firm, take your firm well into Stage Two.
-If you are already at Stage Two, go deeper into Stage Two and migrate into Stage Three.
-If you are a Stage Three law firm, hone your efficiency and become even more profitable.
+The power of peer groups accelerates your progress toward establishing a sound legacy plan.
+If you are a stage-one law firm, take your firm well into stage two.
+If you are already at stage two, go deeper into stage two and migrate into stage three.
+If you are a stage-three law firm, hone your efficiency and become even more profitable.
 To see if you qualify, email email@example.com.